tagn/knowledge-vault/DND - MattLord/Sessions/Session 001.md

 - Ruck and Booty are at the table with us.
 - We meet Puck and Art, who fall out of the ceiling into our table.
 - A young girl comes up to sketch something near us.
 Someone quillright
 - There is a big ole well in the middle of the place.
-Probably where they keep the
+Probably where they keep the good stuff.
+-